 - Empty cream of mushroom soup and equal parts water into your slow cooker.

 - Season your roast as desired with salt and pepper.
+(Over the years I've added seasoned salt or kosher salt (instead of regular salt), garlic salt and/or onion salt, as well).
 Add it to your slow cooker.

 - Drop-in carrots, potatoes and onions diced as you desire.